Flameflake04/IWiH_Django/README.md

 - **Frontend**: HTML, CSS, JavaScript

 ## Changelog:
 - Version 1.0.0: Basic functionality of gender count and gender participant done.
 Have to hard-code author count because of Spacy & Numpy dependancy conflict.
+Priority to quickly fixed that ASAP

 ### Prerequisites
 - Python 3.x